mckennapsean/dissertation/content/05-security.md

 As we conducted this design study, we focused on validating the utility  of the design activity framework to capture the design methods we used, the resulting visualization artifacts, and our design rationale.
-As a result of using the design activity framework, this project resulted in creating a dashboard for cybersecurity patterns.
+As a result of using the design activity framework, we created a dashboard for visualizing cybersecurity patterns.
 To present these patterns, we emphasized users beyond the network analyst.
 As such, it was necessary to incorporate these other users, their needs, and workflows into the design process in order to create the final BubbleNet dashboard.
 This design process highlighted key insights into the connection, similarities, and differences of user-centered design and a design study.
 These insights make this work unique compared to past user-centered design papers for cybersecurity.
 In particular, we found that the framing of the design activity framework succinctly captured, described, and guided our design process more effectively than the nine-stage framework process for design studies.